 |Seal up exterior gaps||Complete||December 11, 2021|

 I have the trailer connected to a 30amp outlet, which can run at least one space heater.
-I am using water by filling up the freshwater tank vs. a permanent city water connection.
+I use water by filling up the freshwater tank vs. a permanent city water connection.
 I dump wastewater via a portable storage tank into a residential septic system.

 Upstate New York Weather